CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Toilet Paper Roll Bats

 It’s no secret that toilet paper roll toddler Halloween crafts are extremely popular.
 They’re easy to create and mostly require materials you probably already have at home.
-We love this Hallowen craft idea from Practically Functional.
+We love this Halloween craft idea from Practically Functional.

-What you need: empty toilet paper roll; black paint; construction paper; googly eyes; glue; scissors; paintbrush
+What you need: Empty toilet paper roll; black paint; construction paper; googly eyes; glue; scissors; paintbrush

 How to make it: Fold in the ends of the toilet paper roll (so it turns into a container), Let your kiddo paint it and let it dry.
 Now add wings and googly eyes.
 If you’re looking to take things up a notch, tuck in a wrapped candy as a surprise.